dineshj3d/RepData_PeerAssessment1/PA1_template.md

 maxstepsinterval <- activity_daily %>% slice(which.max(meandailysteps))
 ```

+835 is the 5-minute interval that on average across contains the maximum number of steps?

 #### Step 4 - Imputing missing values
 To replace NA's use the mean of steps of each 5-minute interval, create a new data frame.
 Add a new column of mean calculated previously using the 'interval' as key.
 Replace each NA with the mean from the new column.